vaivavai/spring-flight-reservation/README.md

 * Prefill data in tables by running initial_data.sql script in src/main/resources using your preferred DB client.

 ### Installing
-* To prepare maven dependancies
+* To prepare maven dependencies
 ```
 mvn clean install
 ```